joyapisi/sql-practicals/DB Admin Role.md

-# 🗄️ Library Management Database (DBA Project)
+# 🗄️ Bookstore Management Database (DBA Project)

-This project sets up and manages a **library management system database**.
+This project sets up and manages a **Bookstore management system database**.
 It focuses on **database administration tasks** such as schema design, indexing, user roles, permissions, and backups.

 ---